reuteras/mcp-cyberbro/README.md

 A Model Context Protocol (MCP) server for Cyberbro that provides a comprehensive interface for extracting and analyzing Indicators of Compromise (IoCs) from unstructured input, and checking their reputation using multiple threat intelligence services.

+Checkout [Cyberbro](https://github.com/stanfrbd/cyberbro) repository for more information about the platform.

 ## Overview

 This MCP server enables interaction with the Cyberbro platform through the Model Context Protocol.
 MCP is a standard that allows applications to provide context and functionality to Large Language Models (LLMs) in a secure, standardized way—similar to a web API, but designed for LLM integrations.